Heba-Ansari19/SQL-Projects/README.md

 In this project, I evaluated the outreach and impact of a nonprofit organization.
 I used SQL to analyze donation patterns, volunteer involvement, and event participation.

-# 🏛Uncovering the World's Oldest Businesses
+# Uncovering the World's Oldest Businesses

 ### Skills Used
 - COUNT & Filtering